zazza123/cyhole/docs/interactions/birdeye/index.md

 ```

 !!! note
-    In order to run this example is assumed that the user has a valid API key and stored it in `BIRDEYE_API_KEY` environment variable.
+    To run this example is assumed that the user has a valid API key stored in `BIRDEYE_API_KEY` environment variable.
     If the key is not provided during the object creations, then the library will raise an exception.

 ## Content

-The documentation is organised like the library itself by providing all the technical details required to use it.
+The documentation follows the library's structure by providing all the technical details required to use it.

 <div class="grid cards" markdown>